-In this guide, you’ll discover exactly how to make your own broth or stock step by step, from the essential ingredients to simmering methods and smart storage tips.
+In this guide, you’ll learn exactly how to make your own broth or stock, from essential ingredients and simmering techniques to smart storage tips that make batch cooking easy.

 Want to level up your kitchen confidence first?
 Start with Cooking 101: Essential Skills, it’s packed with basics that make homemade broth a breeze.